Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 	a、 Open script : This option is only available if a script is attached to the State.

 	b、 Create new script : This option is only available if the State has not contain a script.
-It will pop up a script create dialog, and attch the new script to the State automatically after the new script is created.
+It will pop up a script create dialog, and attach the new script to the State automatically after the new script is created.

 	c、 Attach exist script : This option is only available if the State has not contain a script.
-It will pop up a script selected dialog, and attch the selected script to the State.
+It will pop up a script selected dialog, and attach the selected script to the State.

 	d、 Remove script : This option is only available if a script is attached to the State.
-It will remove the script which was attacted to the State.
+It will remove the script which was attached to the State.

 	> NOTE：
 	>